Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 work very similarly between 2D and 3D transformations.
-All the code and formulas used above for 2D work the same in 3D, with 3 exceptions: the addition of a third axis, that each axis is of type `Vector3`, and also that Godot stores the `Basis` separately from the `Transform`, since the math can get complex and it makes sense to separate it.
+All the code and formulas used above for 2D work the same in 3D, with 3 exceptions: the addition of a third axis, that each axis is of type `Vector3`, and also that Pandemonium stores the `Basis` separately from the `Transform`, since the math can get complex and it makes sense to separate it.